-"Not with the proper equipment, it isn't."
-The officer nodded as the thought occurred to him.
-"He came in through the window."
-Nanaki walked over to the bed inspecting it.
+"Not with the proper equipment," Nanaki smirked.
+The officer frowned.
+"He came in through the window," the redhead nodded, walking to the bed, inspecting it.
 "The bed . . . only one side was slept in.
 Look at the pillow it's still sitting upright.
-He came in through the window."
-He walked over to the door touching the doorframe.
+He came in through the window," he walked over to the door, touching the doorframe.
 "He entered while she was sleeping and set up his trap for her."

-"Did you not see the puncture wounds on her back?
-Or how her blood was edged by something obstructing it from free flowing?
-She was a fit young woman but she's stopped at the door in the opposite direction than the exit.
+"Did you not see how her blood was edged by something obstructing it from free flowing?
+She was a fit young woman but she's stopped at the door, in the opposite direction than the exit.
 Why would she stop?"

 "She wouldn't if she didn't have to."